VivekTRamamoorthy/MatlabJS/README.md

-# A Javascript mini-library for MATLAB users
+# MatlabJS: A Javascript mini-library for MATLAB users

 This mini-library gives you some essential array and matrix functions written in JavaScript for easing your scientific computing projects or code conversion from Matlab or Octave.